Last fact-checked: 6 March 2020

 Medical tourism in South Korea has been growing in popularity as a result of the country’s state-of-the-art clinics and the quality of their health care service.
 All medical institutions that want to attract medical tourists are required to register and adhere to specific requirements, as laid out in the countries Medical Service Act.
-Many hospitals now maintain international patient departments, with English speaking staff to cater for the needs of medical tourists.
+Many hospitals now maintain international patient departments, with English speaking staff to cater to the needs of medical tourists.

-South Korea actually carries out more plastic surgery procedures per percentage of population than anywhere else in the world.
-South Koreans are not adverse to plastic surgery in the slightest, with all ages and all walks of life undergoing treatments.
+South Korea actually carries out more plastic surgery procedures per percentage of the population than anywhere else in the world.
+South Koreans are not averse to plastic surgery in the slightest, with all ages and all walks of life undergoing treatments.
 It figures that there must be something good about the services, although we always recommend that due diligence is carried out before you take the plunge.

 Cash is obviously accepted everywhere, and the currency in South Korea is the won.
 There are plenty of ATM machines around, but generally only foreign bank ATMs, such as Citibank, will accept foreign cards.
 There are also many Global ATMs, signified by a “Foreign Cards” button, that is displayed on the screen.
 Credit cards are also widely accepted, although some very small restaurants and cheap motels may not accept Mastercard or Visa.

 When planning your trip to South Korea, you may want to consider the local weather conditions at particular times of the year.
 Spring is a popular time to visit as the temperatures are not too hot and the cherry blossoms are in bloom.
 The summer season has a rainy start in June, before turning hot, humid and steamy throughout July and August when temperatures can reach as high as 35°C (95°F).